mikakallberg/Project-Protfolio-3/README.md

 - [JavaScript](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/First_steps/What_is_JavaScript)

     File provided in it's entirity by Code Institute.
+### APIs
+- For the randomly generated word the API Random-Word 1.0.7 is used https://pypi.org/project/Random-Word/
+- For the image of the bear ASCII Art Archive https://www.asciiart.eu/animals/bears with special credit to Joan G. Stark was used.

 # Testing
 ### Validator testing
+No validator testing has been done.
 ### Other testing done
 - Continual testing done through the TDD method described in "The Clean Coder- A Code of Conduct for Professional Programmers" by Robert C. Martin
 ![TDD Testing example](assets/images/tdd_testing_nr1.png)